confio/tgrade-contracts/contracts/tgrade-valset/README.md

     /// Returns EpochResponse - get info on current and next epochs Epoch {},

-    /// Returns the validator key and associated metadata (if present) for the given operator Validator { operator: String },
+    /// Returns the validator key and associated metadata (if present) for the given operator.
+    /// Returns ValidatorResponse
+    Validator { operator: String },
-    /// Paginate over all operators, using operator address as pagination ListValidators {
+    /// Paginate over all operators, using operator address as pagination.
+    /// Returns Vec<OperatorResponse>
+    ListValidators {
         start_after: Option<String>,
         limit: Option<u32>,
     },

     /// List the current validator set, sorted by power descending